leonhsieh-99/bobadex/README.md

 [X] set up database
 [] set up yelp API and maybe Google
 [] add friends and visit their bobadex
+    - [] add an aggregate bobadex (squadadex .... ? ok thats a tentative nanme) that shows statistices like averages, photos etc
-[] maybe a central feed on what you and your friends 'caught' [] polish UI
+    - [] maybe a central feed on what you and your friends 'caught' [] polish UI
     - [] switch rating numpad with a UI or validation check for nums outside of 0 and 5
-    - [] fix up the text in the grid a little so stars always show [] add filters and sorters for the bobadex add favorites [] within every shop you should be able to add a drink and have ratings for each drink (not sure if i should make it so that the overall shop rating is just the average of all the drinks within each shop though)
+    - [] fix up the text in the grid a little so stars always show [] add filters and sorters for the bobadex add favorites [] within every shop you should be able to add a drink and have ratings for each drink
     - [] add favorites for the drinks as well ?
 Not sure this one might be a little overkill (ask chat gpt)